List of UK Albums Chart number ones of the 2020s: Fastest-selling number ones

 The number-one albums below have sold over 100,000 units in a week.
-Taylor Swift and Coldplay are the only acts to achieve the feat with multiple releases, while Adele's 30 (2021) is the only record with multiple weeks.
-In 2022, The Car by Arctic Monkeys debuted at number two with 119,016 units sold, blocked by Swift's Midnights.
+Taylor Swift, Coldplay and Harry Styles are the only acts to achieve this with multiple releases, while Adele's 30 (2021) is the only record with multiple weeks.
+The Car by Arctic Monkeys debuted at number two with 119,016 units sold in 2022, blocked by Swift's Midnights.